Binary Distillation Process and Systems

 Binary distillation is a widely used separation process in chemical engineering and the petrochemical industry.
 It's specifically designed for separating a mixture of two components or compounds based on their differing volatility or boiling points.

 Distillation unit operation in which the constituents of a liquid mixture (solution) are separated using thermal energy.
-Basically, the difference in vapour pressure (volatilities) of different constituents at the same temperature is responsible for such a separation.
+Basically, the difference in vapor pressure (volatilities) of different constituents at the same temperature is responsible for such a separation.

 Binary Distillation Process Works